 Either way, you’ve come to the right place!
 You’ll find helpful reviews and a complete buying guide to help you search through beautiful and quality furniture.
 Plus, discover how easy it is to save $500 on whichever chest you buy.

-Types of Furniture Chests of Drawers
+Types of Chests and Dressers

 Here are a few things that I learned about furniture chests.
 The type of drawers called a “chest” is often more tall than wide, though still plenty wide, and tends to have only one column of drawers, which themselves are wide, and the exception is usually one or two rows at the top with smaller drawers.

 There is a certain configuration called “chest on chest,” which appears to mean that they have attached one chest on top of another, though it is not the case, the design of the tall dresser makes it visually seem that a regular style hope chest is on the bottom.
-Now that I think about it, I do believe the tall dresser in my bedroom is a chest on chest style.
+Now that I think about it, I do believe the tall dresser in my bedroom is a chest-on-chest style.
 Well what do you know.